 After the Big Sluice, the trail crosses a bridge over the Rubicon River and heads down the Rubicon Valley.
 It passes through Rubicon Springs, continues on past the El Dorado County boundary line, and enters Placer County.

 We hope you have enjoyed this page in our activities guide to Lake Tahoe, the High Sierras and Northern Nevada.
-Please support our Lake Tahoe website by patronizong our sponsors when looking for Lake Tahoe real estate, lodging or other products.
+We have enjoyed the trails at Tahoe and all over the High Sierras for many years!
+This is why we're super happy to tell you that this off-roading at Lake Tahoe page is our most popular page!
+Please support our Lake Tahoe website by patronizong our sponsors when looking for Tahoe lodging or other products.
 Thank you for visiting and enjoy your off-roading at Lake Tahoe and Beyond!